TimHanewich/Misc-Articles/Foundry-EntraID-Auth/readme.md

 ![review and assign](https://i.imgur.com/0ySC7BE.png)

 Then click it again to assign it to your app registration.
 Congrats!
-That app registration now has the permissions to use that Foundry resource.
+That app registration now has permissions to use that Foundry resource.
 We are now prepared to move onto the next step.

 ## Step 3: Obtain an Entra ID Access Token
 When using Entra ID, we first make a call to the Entra ID service *requesting* access to a resource in the Azure tenant (in this case, Foundry).
 So that is our next goal - call to Entra ID and say *"Hi, it is me, your app registration... may I use Foundry right now?"*.
 The formal way of doing this is requesting an **Access Token** from Entra ID.
 And this access token will be used in all future calls to Foundry as "proof" that we have access!